KxSystems/protobufkdb/docs/reference.md

 Returns successfully imported message types as a symbol list.

-!!! detail "The list does not contain message types compiled into the interface."
+> The list does not contain message types compiled into the interface.

 ```q
 q).protobufkdb.listImportedMessageTypes[]